getrapidkit/rapidkit-npm/README.md

 rapidkit --help    # Show all commands
 ```

+> **Note:** The global `rapidkit` command automatically detects when you're inside a RapidKit project and delegates to the local CLI.
+No need for `./rapidkit` prefix or `source .rapidkit/activate`.

-### Alternative: Without Activation
+### Alternative: Direct Commands

-You can also run commands directly without activation:
+You can also run commands directly:

 ```bash
 ./rapidkit dev          # Using the wrapper script